This resource explains depression and how to manage it during cancer treatment.

 - Feeling slowed down.

-- Feeling anxious (a strong feeling of worry or fear).
+- Feeling anxious (worried or afraid).

 - Feeling guilty, worthless, or helpless.